PatternsTechGit/PT_AngularForms/README.md

 **Backend Codebase**

 #### On server side we will:
-* Do necessary model changes and execute migration commands.
 * Create an **account controller** with method `OpenAccount`.
 * Create an **account service** and a contract for this service in the **Service** project.
 * Register the **service in asp.net core middleware** as scoped.